BalveerSinghYT/CS50-Problems/log.md

 ### Day10: October 21, 2020 (Solving pset3/runoff)
 I'm debugging the code for getting the correct output.
 Today I debugged the find_min function & corrected the error.
 Still, the output is not correct, more functions need to debug.

+### Day11: October 23, 2020 (Solving pset3/runoff)
+Still, I'm debugging & testing but not getting accurate results & tomorrow is my TCS-NQT exam, I'm also preparing for that.